Gluten-Free Hamburger Helper: One-Pot Comfort Food

 Frequently Asked Questions:

 You can omit the wine or reduce the amount.
-If you omit the wine, you may need to add more broth.
+If you omit the wine, add more broth.

-How do you store gluten free hamburger helper?
+How do I store gluten free Hamburger Helper?

 I do not recommend freezing leftovers.
-Gluten free pasta does not hold up well to being frozen.
+Gluten-free pasta does not hold up well when frozen.

 Love This Recipe?